 Plea bargains are common in the criminal justice system, and approximately 90 percent of criminal cases receive one – whether the defendant accepts it is a different story.

 While some criticize plea bargaining, it does serve a purpose in the system.
 The process of offering a defendant a deal in exchange for a plea seems simple, but it is a complicated process.

 If you are offered a plea bargain, you are not obligated to take it.
-However, you should consult with your criminal defense attorney and explore all options before refusing.
+However, you should consult with your defense attorney and explore all options before refusing.
 In some cases, a plea bargain makes sense, while in other cases your odds might be better at trial.

 What is a Plea Bargain?

 A plea bargain is a formal agreement between the prosecution and defendant.
 Typically, you must plead guilty to receive a reduced sentence or reduced charges.
 Even if you agree to the plea bargain, it must be presented to a judge, and the judge does have the right to deny the plea bargain.